Jojendersie/Monolith/tools/ComponentEditor/Win32/Release/readme.txt

 The values "true" and "false" (case sensitive) are evaluated as bool, anythink starting with a digit a number and everythink else as a string.

+MODES

+All modes use the currently selected color.

+set		Sets all cubes in the volume.

+fill		Sets only cubes that do not exist yet in the volume.

+ellipsoid	Sets cubes that are within an ellipsoid spanning the volume.

 ADDITIONAL COMMANDS

 cntrl + z 	Undo the latest change.